paulphoenix01/Newton-Script/README.md

 - VMs must be on KVM and have nested virtualization enabled.
 - User must define all NICs name, IP address, and credential in the config.cfg
 > vim Newton-Script/config.conf
+* Note: All variables are explained in the config.cfg file.

 ### Script Execution
 For each node, you need to execute three script, which do the following: